maxkapur/DeferredAcceptance.jl/README.md

 - Abdulkadiroğlu, Atila, Yeon-Koo Che, and Yosuke Yasuda.
 2015. &ldquo;Expanding &lsquo;Choice&rsquo; in School Choice.&rdquo; *American Economic Journal: Microeconomics* 7, no. 1 (Feb.): 1&ndash;42.
 - Ashlagi, Itai and Afshin Nikzad.
 2020. &ldquo;What Matters in School Choice Tie-Breaking?
 How Competition Guides Design.&rdquo; *Journal of Economic Theory* 190 (Oct.), article no. 105120.
 - Azevedo, Eduardo M. and Jacob D. Leshno.
 2016. &ldquo;A Supply and Demand Framework for Two-Sided Matching Markets.&rdquo; *Journal of Political Economy* 124, no. 5 (Sept.): 1235&ndash;68.
+- Erdil, Aytek and Haluk Ergin.
+2008. &ldquo;What&rsquo;s the Matter with Tie-Breaking?
+Improving Efficiency in School Choice.&rdquo; *The American Economic Review* 98, no. 3 (June): 669&ndash;89.
 - Feigenbaum, Itai, Yash Kanoria, Irene Lo, and Jay Sethuraman.
 2020.
 “Dynamic Matching in School Choice: Efficient Seat Reassignment After Late Cancellations.” *Management Science* 66, no. 11 (Nov.)
 5341–61.
 - Roth, Alvin E. 1982. &ldquo;The Economics of Matching: Stability and Incentives.&rdquo; *Mathematics of Operations Research* 7, no. 4 (Nov.): 617&ndash;28.